 Kaikoura is famous for its fresh seafood, particularly crayfish.
 In fact, Kaikoura is named after it (“kai” means food and “koura” means crayfish in Māori).
 Visit roadside seafood shacks or local restaurants for a taste of this regional specialty.
 Don’t miss the chance to try fish and chips with a view of the ocean.

 The weather in Kaikoura can change rapidly, especially out at sea.
-Bring layers, including a waterproof jacket, warm clothing, and sturdy shoes for walks and hikes.
-Don’t forget sunscreen and sunglasses for sunny days on the water.
+Bring layers, including a waterproof jacket, warm clothing and sturdy shoes for walks and hikes.
+Don’t forget sunscreen, sunglasses and swimwear for sunny days on the water.

 If you’re heading out to sea for whale watching or dolphin tours, bring seasickness remedies like ginger tablets, acupressure wristbands or medication to avoid discomfort on choppy waters.
 I definitely needed this on the whale-watching trip.